 Treat your employees the way you want them to treat your customers.
 Be the example that your staff follows.
 When they see you treat customers a certain way, it will be easier for them to do the same.
 No matter how much you train your employees, the example you set will become their barometer for the kind of customer service you want to have.

 Customers remember what you promise so don’t say anything you can’t deliver on.
 Bait-and-switch tactics turn off customers.
 If you want to promote something or offer a discount, provide its limitations from the beginning.
 Mention all the rules about promotions and be clear in communicating them.

 Always provide a solution to problems that a customer experiences.
 Exhaust all means to help customers.
 This gives you the chance to earn the loyalty and trust of a customer.
 They can refer you to their friends, relatives or colleagues.
 They can talk about how your company went beyond what was necessary to help them.

 These customer service best practices provide you with a competitive advantage.
 You earn the trust of your target audience by delivering first-rate service.

-We at Robookkeeper can provide you with affordable bookkeeping services for small business owners.
-Our team of freelance bookkeepers can update your books so that you can make informed real-time financial decisions.
+We at Robookkeeper can provide you with first-rate bookkeeping services for small business owners.
+Our team of virtual bookkeepers can update your books so that you can make informed real-time financial decisions.